SonuParali/K8S-TF-Project/README.md

 2. CI runs tests and builds images
 3. CI pushes images to ECR and updates kustomize overlay images
 4. `kubectl apply -k` deploys to EKS namespace per environment
-5. ALB+Ingress routes traffic; TLS via ACM
+5. Nginx Ingress routes traffic; TLS via Kubernetes secret

 ## Notes
 - Replace placeholders in k8s manifests and Terraform variables
-- Ensure AWS Load Balancer Controller is installed in EKS
+- Ensure Nginx Ingress Controller is installed (CI deploy job installs it via Helm)
-- For S3 website hosting with full HTTPS, consider CloudFront + ACM (not included here)
+- For S3 website hosting with full HTTPS, consider CloudFront; ACM is not required without a domain

 ## Troubleshooting
 - Image pull errors: confirm ECR repo exists and role has permissions
-- Ingress not ready: verify ALB controller, certificate ARN, and target group health
+- Ingress not ready: verify Nginx Ingress is installed and `ingress-nginx-controller` Service has an external hostname
 - 404 on `/api/hello`: ensure backend service is reachable; dev proxy is configured